Prof Dawn Chatty

-Professor Dawn Chatty is the director of the Refugee Studies Center at the University of Oxford.
-She is a social anthropologist whose ethnographic interests lie in the Middle East, particularly with refugee young people.
+Professor Dawn Chatty is a social anthropologist whose ethnographic interests lie in the Middle East, particularly with refugee young people.
 Dawn is both an academic anthropologist and a practitioner, having carefully developed her career in universities in the United States, Lebanon, Syria and Oman.
+She was the director of the Refugee Studies Center at the University of Oxford.

 Dr George Joffé